 "You are not."
-Marrika gave a vague gesture toward the bow of the ship.
-"Haruna joined before me, but I know she joined because she loved everyone.
+Marrika gave a vague gesture toward the front of the aircraft.
+"Haruna joined because she loved everyone.
 She isn't here because she wanted to be an Errant Blade."

 Haruna also flew them into dangerous places and she took a great deal of pride in that.
 Qrreia didn't bother with that argument, though.
 She'd already been through it with Haruna herself.
 "And I was allowed to stay because I had nowhere else to go, and I'd die otherwise."